Nasadiya Sukta : The hymn of creation – Part 1

 ānīd avātaṁ svadhayā tad ekaṁ tasmād dhānyan na paraḥ kiṁ canāsa || 2 ||

-This second sub-section of Nasadiya sukta again starts with a paradox which defies our standard understanding of life and death.
-We are aware of the fact that organic existence can have two situations; living or death.
-We are not talking about immortality as our physical laws don’t agree upon everlasting existence.
+This second subsection of the Nasadiya Sukta again begins with a paradox that defies our standard understanding of life and death.
+We are aware of the fact that organic existence can have two situations: living or death.
+We are not talking about immortality, as our physical laws don’t agree on everlasting existence.

-In this shloka; the seeker declares that there was neither death nor immortality.
-There was neither the existence of day or night.
-There was something which was breathing without air and sustaining itself independently.
-That entity was the only “One” present and there was nothing other than this.
+In this shloka, the seeker declares that there was neither death nor immortality.
+There was neither the existence of day nor night.
+There was something that was breathing without air and sustaining itself independently.
+That entity was the only “One” present, and there was nothing other than this.

 The Final Touch